Set host values based on event data

 You can configure the Splunk platform to assign host names to your events based on the data in those events.
 You can use event data to override the default assignment that the Splunk platform makes by supplying a regular expression for the event data and configuring two configuration files to determine when the platform is to override the host name for an event.

-On Splunk Cloud, you must configure a heavy forwarder to perform host name assignment, and then forward that data to your Splunk Cloud instance.
-You have to take this extra step because you can't edit configuration files on a Splunk Cloud instance directly.
+On Splunk Cloud Platform, you must configure a heavy forwarder to perform host name assignment, and then forward that data to your Splunk Cloud Platform instance.
+You have to take this extra step because you can't edit configuration files on a Splunk Cloud Platform instance directly.

 On Splunk Enterprise, you can edit configuration files, either on an indexer or a heavy forwarder.
 In any case, you can't use a universal forwarder because universal forwarders can't transform data except in certain limited cases.